Municipal Guide Florida City of Tampa · Hillsborough County

 Simplify City of Tampa permitting with Alliance Permitting

 Tampa's mandatory electronic plan review, multi-department routing, and impact/flood fees reward clean, complete submissions.
-Alliance Permitting is a permit expediter for the City of Tampa — our permit expediting services pair AI-driven document review with experts who know Accela and Construction Services' review process, so your Tampa submissions move faster.
+Alliance Permitting is a permit expediter for the City of Tampa — our permit expediting services in Florida pair AI-driven document review with experts who know Accela and Construction Services' review process, so your Tampa submissions move faster.

 250K+Permits approved